SQL SUBSTRING Function

 -- Starting Position is Greater than Length

-In the next line, We set the second argument as 20, which is greater than the string length.
-So, the String Function will return all the characters from the @Character_Expression
+Next, we used the SQL Server substring function with the second argument as 20.
+Here, the original expression length is 17, and 20 is greater than the string length.
+So, the String Function will return all the characters from the @Character_Expression.

-Here, We assigned starting position = 20, which is greater than the string length.
+In the following line, we assigned starting position as 20, greater than the original string length.
 So, it will return an Empty string because there is nothing to return at that position.

-The SQL Server Substring function also allows you to select a required number of characters from the column values.
-In this example, it starts at index position 2 (starting position) and returns nine characters from all the records present inside the Department name column.
+The SQL Server Substring function also allows you to extract or select a required number of characters from the column values.
+In this example, we use this function to extract substring starting at index position 2 (starting position) and return nine characters from all the records inside the Department name string column.
+We have also mentioned another example line that starts at the 6th position and returns 17 characters from that position.

 SELECT [FirstName]